 Dr. Serling has worked in higher education for over 20 years serving undergraduate and graduate students as an advisor, a psychologist, a faculty member, and an administrator.
 Dr. Serling's research interests have included undecided students, career development, and self-esteem.
 Prior to working in higher education, Dr. Serling worked for Reading Is Fundamental in Washington, DC and the New York State Senate.

+Randy earned his BFA in Theater from Southwest Missouri State University (now Missouri State University) and completed his Master of Arts degree in Dance from The Ohio State University.
 Randy has served as the Interim Director for the Academic Advising Center and was the former Coordinator for the International Studies minor.
 In addition, he was the Coordinator for the campus-wide Mentor Program 1995-2000.
-At present, Randy coordinates the Advising Linkage Initiative that pairs an academic advisor with a faculty advisor to promote a better working relationship between the Advising Center and the academic departments.
-Randy also provides administrative support for The Center for Dance, Movement and Somatic Learning and teaches DAN 102 - Introduction for World Dance Cultures each semester.
+At present, Randy coordinates the Advising Linkage Initiative that pairs an academic advisor with an academic department to promote a better working relationship between Academic & Transfer Advising Services and the academic departments.
+Randy also provides administrative support for The Center for Dance, Movement and Somatic Learning and teaches DAN 102 - Introduction for World Dance Cultures.

 Randy has served as the Director for Interdisciplinary Arts for the Living Learning Centers and has served on the College of Arts and Sciences Undergraduate Council and was co-chair for the 2007-2008 academic year.
 In addition, Randy is a permanent member for the Academic Judiciary Committee.
 Randy also served as an academic reviewer for the Phi Beta Kappa Honors Society, Stony Brook Chapter.